jasonwyatt/Android-DebugPort/README.md

 # Android DebugPort

-Android DebugPort allows you to write and execute code whithin your app's context, at runtime, and from the comfort of your desktop computer's terminal.
+Android DebugPort allows you to write and execute code within your app's context, at runtime, and from the comfort of your computer's terminal.
 Think of it as a window into your application through which you can both inspect _and_ modify its state.

 ## Getting Started